trungnt11/trungnt11.github.io/_posts/2019-07-12-fast-ai-lesson-2-notes.md

 __Number of epochs too many__: Too many epochs create something called "overfitting".
 If you train for too long as we're going to learn about it, it will learn to recognize your particular teddy bears but not teddy bears in general.

+This is a good post about diagnosing your fit in machine learning: [machine learning mastery](https://machinelearningmastery.com/learning-curves-for-diagnosing-machine-learning-model-performance/).

 ### The Truth About Overfitting